tokamak-network/TONStarter/README.md

 - [Backend]()

 ## What is TONStarter?
-[TONStarter](https://tonstarter.tokamak.network) is a decentralized launchpad platform, designed to support projects on the Ethereum Network and Titan Layer 2 Network.
+[TONStarter](https://tonstarter.tokamak.network) is a decentralized launchpad platform, designed to support projects on the Ethereum Network.

 ## Documentation
 - You can find any past official announcements from [Medium blog](https://medium.com/tokamak-network/search?q=tonstarter)